Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 - Added Achievement "It's Greenwich ... right?" - Make sure the prime meridian is aligned with your observatory.

 Sports
+- Organized Sports is now a Tier 2 technology.
+A new technology International Sports (Tier 4) was introduced for the more advanced sports setting you know from earlier Morgenröte versions.
 - Cricket, Baseball, Football and Basketball are available national sports.
 The inventor ("Motherland") gains more prestige and diplomatic influence for every country which adopts the sport as national sport.
 - Cricket is invented from the beginning, the motherland is the UK.
 I will only spread via subjects and bloc members.
 - Baseball can be invented in North America.
 It will only spread in North America, or via subjects and bloc members.